-(8) Use of storage stability results.
-If a storage stability study shows limited decline of residues during the storage period observed for the corresponding magnitude of the residue (MOR) study, correction factors will generally be used to determine the residue levels that were present at the time of sample collection in the MOR study.
-However, if extensive dissipation of residues has occurred during storage, the MOR study may need to be repeated with samples analyzed closer to their time of collection.
-As a rough rule of thumb, correction factors will be applied to losses in storage up to 30%.
-Beyond that point, the Agency will consider corrections on a case-by-case basis taking into account factors such as the absolute (ppm) and relative (% of total toxic residue) residue levels of the component that is unstable in storage.
+(8) Use of storage stability results. (i) If a storage stability study shows limited decline of residues during the storage period observed for the corresponding magnitude-of-the-residue study, correction factors will generally be used to determine the residue levels that were present at the time of sample collection in the study.
+However, if extensive dissipation of residues has occurred during storage, the study may need to be repeated with samples analyzed closer to their time of collection.
+As a rule of thumb, correction factors will be applied to losses in storage up to 30 percent.
+Beyond that point, the Agency will consider corrections on a case-by-case basis taking into account factors such as the absolute (parts per million) and relative (percent of TTR) residue levels of the component that is unstable in storage.

-The degree of loss will normally be adjusted or corrected for analytical method recoveries before applying the 30% rule of thumb.
+(ii) The degree of loss will normally be adjusted or corrected for analytical method recoveries before applying the 30 percent rule of thumb.
 In other words, the apparent residue level of an analyte after storage should be divided by the analytical method recoveries obtained for freshly fortified samples analyzed at the same time.
-For example, suppose a storage stability sample was originally prepared by spiking at 1.0 ppm (level confirmed by zero day analysis after correcting for method recovery of 75% on a freshly fortified sample).
-After a given period of storage, a portion of the sample is analyzed and found to contain only 0.63 ppm (an apparent loss of 37%).
-If the method recoveries for freshly fortified samples analyzed at the same time are 70%, the corrected residue level in the stored sample is 0.63 ppm/0.70 = 0.90 ppm.
-Thus, the corrected degree of loss in storage is 10% (or corrected recovery of 90% for the stored sample).
+For example, a storage stability sample was originally prepared by spiking at 1.0 ppm (level confirmed by zero-day analysis after correcting for method recovery of 75 percent on a freshly fortified sample).
+After a given period of storage, a portion of the sample is analyzed and found to contain only 0.63 ppm (an apparent loss of 37 percent).
+If the method recoveries for freshly fortified samples analyzed at the same time are 70 percent, the corrected residue level in the stored sample is 0.63 ppm/0.70 = 0.90 ppm.
+Thus, the corrected degree of loss in storage is 10 percent (or corrected recovery of 90 percent for the stored sample).

-Regardless of the degree of loss in storage, registrants should not report just the corrected results in magnitude of the residue studies.
+(iii) Regardless of the degree of loss in storage, registrants should not report just the corrected results in magnitude-of-the-residue studies.
 Such adjustments should be left for the Agency to perform.
 This comment applies to corrections for both storage losses and analytical method recoveries.
 However, it would be acceptable for registrants to propose correction factors and report corrected results provided that the uncorrected residues, correction factors, and corrected results are all clearly presented in the report.